lanl-aea/waves/docs/tutorial_task_reuse.rst

 This results in an incorrectly assembled directed graph and race conditions in the task execution.
 The target/source association may be made explicit with the `SCons FindFile`_ function.
 While this works, it is not as straightforward as simply specifying the file basename, as implemented in the core tutorials.
-This second restriction does not affect the current tutorial, but will affect workflows similar to the :ref:`tutorial_mesh_convergence_waves`.
+This second restriction does not affect the current tutorial, but will affect workflows similar to the :ref:`tutorial_mesh_convergence`.

 **********
 References